Echinops6718/HealthInfo/NIR Light Therapy.md

 May reduce the progression of myopia.

-High dosage of NIR light therapy for long periods of time is likely contraindicated.
+Increases nitric oxide release, which in moderate amounts can be neuroprotective, though large concentrations can be neurotoxic and cytotoxic.
+Therefore, high dosage of NIR light therapy for long periods of time is likely contraindicated.
 The greater the intensity of NIR light exposure, the shorter the exposure time should be for optimal benefit without side effects.
 Ten to twenty minutes of concentrated exposure per day is likely safe to minimize side effects for most NIR light emitting devices.

+There is contradictory evidence between different studies for whether NIR light can contribute to cataract formation, or whether it may be protective.

 #neuroprotective #skin-protective #anti-cancer #herpes-treatment #accelerate-wound-healing #mitochondria-support #retina-protective